Louis W. Truman: Awards

-Along with his army awards, Truman received several foreign decorations; the Legion of Honor and Croix de Guerre from France, the Order of Leopold and Croix de Guerre from Belgium, the Order of Orange Nassau from the Netherlands, and the Presidential Unit Citation from the Republic of Korea.
+Along with his army awards, Truman received several foreign decorations; the Legion of Honor and Croix de Guerre from France, the Order of Leopold and Croix de Guerre from Belgium, the Order of Orange Nassau from the Netherlands, the Order of the Patriotic War First Class (USSR) and the Presidential Unit Citation from the Republic of Korea.

 Truman also received many civilian honors.
-Among them were a Doctorate of Laws degree from Drury College in Springfield, Missouri, a proclamation of July 27, 1967 as "Lt.
+Among them were an honorary Doctorate of Laws degree from Drury College in Springfield, Missouri, a proclamation of July 27, 1967 as "Lt.
 Gen. Louis W. Truman Day" by former Atlanta Mayor Ivan Allen, Jr. in December 1975 and another proclamation from the Georgia Chamber of Commerce.
 He was also the third recipient of the "Good Neighbor Award" from the Harry S. Truman Foundation in 1975.
 Recently, Truman was honored by the West Point Society of Atlanta with its "Distinguished Graduate Award."

 Retirement

-After his retirement from the army, Truman served as Commissioner of the Georgia Department of Industry and Trade under Georgia Governors Lester Maddox, Jimmy Carter, and George Busbee.
-From 1976 until 1984, Truman was vice president and special assistant to the president of Adams/Cates Realty in Atlanta.
+After his retirement from the Army, Truman served as commissioner of the Georgia Department of Industry and Trade under Georgia governors Lester Maddox, Jimmy Carter, and George Busbee.
+From 1976 to 1984, Truman was vice president and special assistant to the president of Adams/Cates Realty in Atlanta, Georgia.

-Truman resided in Atlanta after his retirement in 1967.
-Born June 20, 1908 in Kansas City, Missouri, he was preceded in death by his father, Major General Ralph E. Truman, his mother, Nanny Louise Watson Truman, his brother Colonel Corbie Truman, his sister, Henrietta Truman Davidson, and his first wife, Margret Stevenson Truman.

-After his death, Truman was interred at the West Point Cemetery on May 31, 2005.
+Truman resided in Atlanta until his death on December 2, 2004, at the age of 96.
+He was preceded in death by his father, his mother Nanny Louise Watson Truman, his brother Colonel Corbie Truman, his sister Henrietta Truman Davidson, and his first wife Margaret Stevenson Truman.
+Truman was interred at the West Point Cemetery on May 31, 2005.